-If you’re interested in creating pixel art video game assets or want to try doing a simple animation then you might find this tutorial useful.
-We’ll be making a spinning coin; an easy but fun, animated asset, always useful for players to earn points in a game.
+If you’re interested in creating pixel art video game objects or you want to try making a simple animation then you might find this tutorial useful.
+We’ll be making a spinning coin; an easy but fun, animated object, always useful for players to earn points in a game.

 1. Draw the Coin

-We’ll be doing our coin in 16x16px size, which was pretty standard for the old pixel art games.
+We’ll be making our coin in 16x16px size, which was pretty standard for the old pixel art games.
 Let’s start drawing.

 In Adobe Photoshop create a New File, larger than 16x16px so to give you enough room to work, let’s say 400x300px.

-Zoom in to over 500% (preferably a multiple of 100%) …we’ll be working very up close; to check on progress, you can open a New Window (Window > Arrange > New Window for…) for the same file and cycle between windows, instead of zooming out and back in.
+Zoom in to over 500% (preferably a multiple of 100%) …we’ll be working very closely; to check on progress.
+You can open a New Window (Window > Arrange > New Window for…) for the same file and switch between windows, instead of zooming out and back in.